Mr-Pal-x/pihole-wireguard-stack/README.md

-# pihole-wireguard-stack
-A Raspberry Pi-based DNS and VPN setup for network-wide ad-blocking and secure remote access.

 # Pi-hole + WireGuard Home Network

 A privacy-focused DNS and VPN stack for ad-blocking at home and on the go.